Lumi-supercomputer/lumi-userguide/docs/runjobs/lumi_env/Lmod_modules.md

  1. `module spider` without further arguments will produce a list of all installed software and show some basic information about those packages.
-    Some packages may have an `(E)` behind their name and will appear in blue (in the default colour scheme) which means that they are part of a different package.
+    Some packages may have an `(E)` behind their name and will appear in blue (in the default color scheme) which means that they are part of a different package.
 The following levels of `module spider` will then tell you how to find which module(s) to load.